General elementary methods meeting elementary properties of correlations

-As we sail through the ocean of properties of correlations, we will give for granted a series of number-theoretic very well-known properties, trying to build up, from the beginning, what we will use without quotations : we will mainly rely upon two books, for this, namely, Davenport's [D] \& Tenenbaum's [T] books, where the relative proofs of next quoted well-known facts may be found.
+As we sail through the ocean of properties of correlations, we will give for granted a series of number-theoretic very well-known properties, trying to build up, from the beginning, what we will use without quotations (but quoting equations in our calculations).
+We will mainly rely upon two books, for this, namely, Davenport's [D] \& Tenenbaum's [T] books (asking help to [IKo] sometimes), where the relative proofs of quoted well-known facts may be found.
 In this paper, we use the term {\stampatello fact} in both senses, the common and that of \lq \lq {\stampatello small Lemma}\rq \rq.
 Playing with words, in case we want to briefly prove it, instead of \lq \lq Proof\rq \rq, we write \lq \lq In fact,\rq \rq.
-By the way, we'll use {\stampatello QED} for the end of a Proof's part, while as usual $\square$ is Proof's completion.
+By the way, we'll use {\stampatello QED} for the end of a Proof's part, while, as usual, Proof's end will be denoted with $\square$